Nutrition for the Different Phases of the Menstrual Cycle

 Late Luteal Phase: Endurance levels are lower than in previous phases and it can be harder to hit the same intensity or weights.
 If your body is feeling tired, opt for aerobic, low-impact activities as your primary exercise, for example, bike rides, swimming, and trail runs.

-Water retention is common prior to menstruation, and changes to body mass can impact performance which can be important to remember in sports such as weight lifting and distance running.
+Water retention is common before menstruation, and changes to body mass can impact performance which can be important to remember in sports such as weight lifting and distance running.

 During this phase, it can be helpful to schedule in rest days and choose workouts such as yoga and pilates to relax the body before menstruation.